How to Define Project Scope: Best Practices for IT Outsourcing Partnerships

 Benefits of a Proactive Definition of a Project Scope

-A well-defined scope informs your teams about their project responsibilities and expected outcomes.
+When the project kicks off, the scope informs your teams about their responsibilities and expected outcomes.
 It helps them make the right decisions to drive the project forward within the agreed time and budget.

-The project helps identify which tasks to delegate when forming outsourcing partnerships.
-It’s a reference point for selecting a service model and assembling a dedicated team with the right competencies.
+As you need external help, project scope helps identify which tasks to delegate when forming outsourcing partnerships.
+It’s a reference point for selecting a service model and assembling a Dedicated Team with the right competencies.
 As a vital part of IT service contracts, the scope indicates if your partner lives up to their promises.

 Benefits of a Well-Defined Project Scope